luowensheng/Feedforward-network-structure-and-error-backpropagation-algorithm/README.md

     <img src="https://i.ibb.co/2jvkcTg/18.jpg" alt="18" border="0"></a>

-    With more epochs, it would eventually get really close to 0.
+    With more epochs, the loss would eventually get really close to 0 and the accuracy would get to 100%.

 # Questions